gzigzigzeo/sidekiq-grouping/README.md

   # => [[5]]
   ```

+- `batch_ttl` is the number of seconds used by Supervisor to determine when a pending flush has expired and needs to be re-queued.
+Defaults to 3600.

 - `tests_env` is used to silence some logging in test environments (see below).
 Default: true if `Rails.env.test?`, false otherwise.

 ## Web UI